-The number of ransomware attacks has been rising for years.
-Medical providers can't simply pause operations because an attacker encrypted their files or systems.
+Healthcare is the largest target of ransomware attacks across industries.
+Medical providers can't simply pause operations because attackers encrypt their files or systems.
 They need to resolve interruptions as quickly as possible, which may mean paying a ransom.

 Social engineering attacks

-Social engineering attacks try to trick victims into giving away sensitive information (such as login credentials) or downloading malicious files that compromise their system.
+Many threat actors will use social engineering to trick victims into giving away sensitive information (such as login credentials) or downloading malicious files that compromise their system.
 Social engineering attacks may include phishing, business email compromise, whaling, and more.